geoscript/geoscript-js/doc/api/geom/bounds.rst

     ``Number``
     The difference between the maximum and minimum x values.

-.. attribute:: Bounds.maxx
+.. attribute:: Bounds.maxX

     ``Number``
     The maximum value in the first (x) dimension for this bounds.

-.. attribute:: Bounds.maxy
+.. attribute:: Bounds.maxY

     ``Number``
     The maximum value in the second (y) dimension for this bounds.

-.. attribute:: Bounds.minx
+.. attribute:: Bounds.minX

     ``Number``
     The minimum value in the first (x) dimension for this bounds.

-.. attribute:: Bounds.miny
+.. attribute:: Bounds.minY

     ``Number``
     The minimum value in the second (y) dimension for this bounds.